-The simplest inventory methodology is to combine total national production statistics with average emission factors to estimate total emissions.
-Emission factors used should reflect the level of control for the region being inventoried.
+The simplest inventory methodology is to combine total national production statistics with default emission factors to estimate total emissions.
+Default emission factors for this simplified approach re provided in Table 8.1.

 The detailed methodology would involve procuring production statistics and control information for each plant.
 The latter information would be used to select the most appropriate emission factor.
 This would be for the case where asphalt blowing stills are considered to be point sources.
 If they are considered to be area sources, then the detailed methodology is not applicable.
+Reference emission factors for comparison with user's own data are provided in Table 8.2.